You’re moving to a new country and need to buy major appliances for your new home.

 Side by Side models are 36 inches wide. (refrigerator on the right, freezer on the left).
 The narrow doors can better fit tight kitchens when you open them.
 They offer a uniform selection of food items at eye level in both the freezer and refrigerator sections.
 These also offer options like through-the-door ice and water.

-Top or Bottom Mount Freezer models give you space for wide items (like pizza boxes or fruit platters), the wide shelves also give you easier access to items in the back.
+Top or Bottom Mount Freezer models (freezer either on top or on bottom) give you space for wide items (like pizza boxes or fruit platters), the wide shelves also give you easier access to items in the back.
 They generally come in three widths; 36 inches (91cm) , 32 3/4 inches (83cm) and 30 1/2 inches (77cm).
 The sizes range from 16 to 27 cubic feet.

 The Top Mount Freezer models have the lowest initial cost, but you have to bend down to get items from the refrigerator.
 A Bottom Mount is the most energy efficient, and refrigerated items are easier to get to.
 But you have to bend to get items from the chest style freezer, and it offers less usable freezer space.

 The French Door (3 or 4 Door) models are basically Bottom Mounts, with a split door on the top for the refrigerator.
 This gives you the advantages of both types; the narrower doors of the Side by Side and the wide shelves of the Bottom Mount.
 You open just what you need; one door for smaller items and both doors for larger items.
 (This conserves energy).
+Many models offer through-the-door ice and water.
 These are usually the most expensive style.

 Dishwashers for the overseas market are 23 1/2 inches wide (60cm).